Who We Are

 Our Week Of SEISMIC!

 Since Spring of 2022, SEISMIC has hosted several local, in-person SEISMIC events on each SEISMIC campus.
-Arizona State University’s Week of SEISMIC is scheduled for November 7-11, 2022.
+Arizona State University’s Week of SEISMIC took place November 7-11, 2022.

 Arizona State University hosts many seminars, talks, and events in general related to the work of SEISMIC.
 These opportunities are often highlight in the monthly newsletters that are sent to SEISMIC members.
 The link below gives you a detailed list of all opportunities available to members and non-members.